Australian consumers only : USA & World enquires & information visit spicoatings.com

 Super Therm was then tested by the USA: Thermophysical Properties.
 Super Therm® blocked 99% of the BTU heat load from 367 down to just 3.99 BTU at 100°C. This equates to nearly 100% heat load block.

-Then the US FEDERAL DEPT OF ENERGY did testing and found Super Therm® blocked 99% of the heat load compared to a metal roof next to it.
+Then a US Energy Authority did testing and found Super Therm® blocked 99% of the heat load compared to a metal roof next to it.
 Uncoated roof loaded 164°F on a 85°F ambient day.
 Super Therm® roof loaded 86°F next to the uncoated roof while reducing the interior temperature by 10.2°F.

 Bringing it down to 1°F over ambient is a 99% reduction.